ACM-CCS-2026/CfP/cfp.md

 Each submission must include a brief statement (e.g., 200 words) in the appropriate section of HotCRP addressing:

 + __Track selection justification:__ Why is your selected track the best match for your work?
-+ __Practical security relevance:__ What real-world systems, threat models, and actionable insights does your work address?

-With this measure, we want to ensure that submissions are clearly aligned with the intended CCS track and demonstrate concrete security relevance.
+With this measure, we want to ensure that submissions are clearly aligned with the intended CCS track.
 For work spanning multiple tracks, simply choose the best fit and briefly explain your reasoning, and mention any fitting alternative tracks in your statement.

-CCS distinguishes itself as a venue focused on __practical security impact for real systems__.
-Papers without a clear justification may be desk-rejected or reassigned to a more suitable track.

 ## Special note for Machine Learning papers submitting to CCS